 Usually, I like to design flowers that capture the beauty of the bloom as it appears in nature.
 In order to do this, I try to make them look as realistic as possible.
 But sometimes you just have to have fun with it!

-To create some visual depth in my magnolias, I fused the White color of crepe with the creamy Vanilla.
-Cut a sheet of stitch witchery fabric glue the same size as your crepe sheets and stick it between the two pieces of crepe.
+To make your crepe paper magnolia bouquet, start by downloading the PDF template below.
+This will be your guide for cutting your crepe pieces.
+Magnolia petals are much larger than other flower petals, so I decided to use a fusing technique with stitch witchery to thicken up the crepe.
+To create some visual depth in my magnolias, I prefer double-sided crepe paper.
+To make your own, fuse the White crepe with the Vanilla.
+Cut a sheet of fusible bonding web the same size as your crepe sheets and stick it between the two pieces of crepe.
 Use an iron to melt the fabric glue.
 Once it is melted, the crepe is fused!
 You can also use this technique to create your own double-sided crepe for other projects.
 Now you can cut your crepe petals according to the template and follow the step-by-step photo tutorial.